Garfield: Comic book

 In agreement with Paws, Boom!
 Studios launched in May 2012 a monthly Garfield comic book, with the first issue featuring a story written by Mark Evanier (who has supervised Garfield and Friends and The Garfield Show) and illustrated by Davis's long-time assistant Gary Barker.

 Art book

 In 2016, Hermes Press signed an agreement with Paws, Inc to publish an art book on the art of author Jim Davis, titled The Art of Jim Davis' Garfield.
 The book includes an essay by author R.C.
-Harvey and other original material, and was released in July 2016 for the San Diego Comic-Con.
+Harvey and other original material, and was released in July 2016 for San Diego Comic-Con.

 Restaurant

 In 2018, a ghost restaurant themed after the franchise known as GarfieldEATS was opened in Dubai.
 Customers order food through the official mobile app, which also contains games and allows users to purchase episodes of Garfield and Friends.
 The restaurant serves lasagna, Garfield-shaped pizza, "Garfuccinos", and Garfield-shaped dark chocolate bars.
 A second location opened in Toronto in 2019.
-Due to the COVID-19 pandemic as well as a dispute over rent, the restaurant closed in 2020.
+Due to the COVID-19 pandemic and a dispute over rent, the restaurant closed in 2020.